Ocular Therapeutix (NASDAQ:OCUL) Shares Up 6.9%

-OCUL has been the topic of several recent research reports.
-JMP Securities upped their target price on shares of Ocular Therapeutix from $27.00 to $30.00 and gave the company an “outperform” rating in a research report on Tuesday, November 9th.
-HC Wainwright restated a “buy” rating and set a $14.00 price objective (down from $18.00) on shares of Ocular Therapeutix in a research report on Monday, October 25th.
+Several research firms have recently issued reports on OCUL.
+HC Wainwright reaffirmed a “buy” rating and issued a $14.00 price objective (down from $18.00) on shares of Ocular Therapeutix in a research note on Monday, October 25th.
+JMP Securities raised their price objective on Ocular Therapeutix from $27.00 to $30.00 and gave the company an “outperform” rating in a research note on Tuesday, November 9th.
+Raymond James raised their price objective on Ocular Therapeutix from $25.00 to $29.00 and gave the company a “strong-buy” rating in a research note on Monday, October 18th.
 Zacks Investment Research raised Ocular Therapeutix from a “sell” rating to a “hold” rating in a research note on Friday, November 12th.
-Raymond James raised their price objective on Ocular Therapeutix from $25.00 to $29.00 and gave the company a “strong-buy” rating in a research note on Monday, October 18th.
 Finally, Piper Sandler lowered their price objective on Ocular Therapeutix from $27.00 to $20.00 and set an “overweight” rating for the company in a research note on Sunday, October 24th.
-One equities research analyst has rated the stock with a hold rating, four have issued a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, Ocular Therapeutix currently has a consensus rating of “Buy” and an average price target of $22.00.
+One analyst has rated the stock with a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average target price of $22.00.

-In other Ocular Therapeutix news, CEO Antony C. Mattessich purchased 5,000 shares of Ocular Therapeutix stock in a transaction dated Friday, August 20th.
-The shares were purchased at an average cost of $9.89 per share, for a total transaction of $49,450.00.
-Following the completion of the acquisition, the chief executive officer now owns 102,900 shares in the company, valued at approximately $1,017,681.
-The acquisition was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Corporate insiders own 3.60% of the company’s stock.
+In other news, CEO Antony C. Mattessich acquired 5,000 shares of Ocular Therapeutix stock in a transaction on Friday, August 20th.
+The shares were bought at an average cost of $9.89 per share, for a total transaction of $49,450.00.
+Following the acquisition, the chief executive officer now directly owns 102,900 shares of the company’s stock, valued at approximately $1,017,681.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Company insiders own 3.60% of the company’s stock.

 Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
 Centerpoint Advisors LLC increased its holdings in Ocular Therapeutix by 91.2% during the 2nd quarter.
 Centerpoint Advisors LLC now owns 2,390 shares of the biopharmaceutical company’s stock worth $34,000 after purchasing an additional 1,140 shares during the period.
-Macquarie Group Ltd. increased its holdings in Ocular Therapeutix by 203.2% during the 2nd quarter.
-Macquarie Group Ltd. now owns 3,590 shares of the biopharmaceutical company’s stock worth $51,000 after purchasing an additional 2,406 shares during the period.
-Versor Investments LP purchased a new position in Ocular Therapeutix during the 3rd quarter worth $103,000.
-Teacher Retirement System of Texas purchased a new position in Ocular Therapeutix during the 3rd quarter worth $103,000.
-Finally, Virginia Retirement Systems ET AL purchased a new position in Ocular Therapeutix during the 3rd quarter worth $104,000.
+Macquarie Group Ltd. lifted its position in Ocular Therapeutix by 203.2% during the 2nd quarter.
+Macquarie Group Ltd. now owns 3,590 shares of the biopharmaceutical company’s stock worth $51,000 after acquiring an additional 2,406 shares during the period.
+Versor Investments LP acquired a new stake in Ocular Therapeutix during the third quarter worth about $103,000.
+Teacher Retirement System of Texas purchased a new position in Ocular Therapeutix during the third quarter valued at approximately $103,000.
+Finally, Virginia Retirement Systems ET AL acquired a new position in Ocular Therapeutix in the third quarter valued at approximately $104,000.
 Institutional investors own 62.89% of the company’s stock.

 Ocular Therapeutix, Inc is a biopharmaceutical company, which engages in the development and commercialization of therapies for diseases and conditions of the eye.
 Its product pipeline includes Dextenza, OTX-TP, and OTX-TIC.
 The company was founded by Amarpreet S. Sawhney and Farhad Khosravi on September 12, 2006 and is headquartered in Bedford, MA.